bemit/create-amp-page-starter/README.md

 ## Netlify CMS

-This starter repository supports one click deployment on netlify, in your netlify project the identity handling must be setup you are ready!
+This starter repository supports one click deployment on netlify, in your netlify project the identity handling must be setup - and you are ready!
 The template files, scripts and content schemas are already configured.

 Setup identity management and adjust the email templates: